 The law recognizes that a medical professional can make an error.
 However, a medical mistake becomes medical malpractice whenever the care of a patient falls below accepted community standards and causes a patient’s injury or death.

-As a medical doctor and a personal injury lawyer, Steven Heimberg has extensive knowledge of both medicine and the law, bringing far more to the table than typical medical malpractice attorneys.
-At Heimberg Barr LLP, our legal professionals have successful track record representing injured people in a range of medical malpractice cases.
+As a medical doctor and an attorney, firm founder Steven Heimberg has extensive knowledge of both medicine and the law, bringing far more to the table than typical medical malpractice attorneys.
+The team at Heimberg Barr LLP represents catastrophically injured clients and their families in claims related to:

 Filing a lawsuit can never bring back a loved one who has died because of someone else’s negligence or wrongdoing.
 It can serve to hold responsible parties accountable and relieve financial hardships for those who are left behind.

-Senior Partner Steven Heimberg is both a Doctor and a Lawyer.
-This provides numerous advantages, including:
+Senior Partner Steven Heimberg is a medical doctor and a trial attorney.
+This provides numerous advantages in courtrooms and during settlement negotiations, including:

 - Better ability to understand medical intricacies;

-- Superior ability to respond (particularly in trial) to unusual or doubtful positions taken by opposing medical experts.
+- Superior ability to respond (particularly in trial) to positions taken by opposing medical experts.